juntossomosmais/auth0-samples/README.md

 - Product C: https://app.local:8002
 - Django API: https://app.local:8010/admin

-Use `admin:admin` to access Django ADMIN!
+Use `admin:admin` to access the Django ADMIN!

+## FAQ

-## Why app.local instead of localhost?
+1. Why `app.local` instead of `localhost`?

 [To skip user consent](https://community.auth0.com/t/skip-user-consent-when-using-social-connection/18061) when doing authorization code grant type.
 You can test it using `localhost`, but you should understand it upfront from us.

-## FAQ

-1. I want to use this project.
-The S3 part seems OK, but what do I need to do on Auth0?
+2. I want to use this project.
+How do I configure the application required by Auth0 Deploy CLI?

-First you must create an application of type M2M and then grant access to certain scopes to the audience `YOUR_TENANT_NAME.us.auth0.com/api/v2/`.
-If you consult the endpoint [_Get client grants_](https://auth0.com/docs/api/management/v2#!/Client_Grants/get_client_grants) you should receive something like the following:
+You must create an application of type M2M and then grant access to certain scopes to the audience `YOUR_TENANT_NAME.us.auth0.com/api/v2/`.
+If you consult the endpoint [_Get client grants_](https://auth0.com/docs/api/management/v2#!/Client_Grants/get_client_grants) you should see something like the following:

 ```json
 {